lnadi17/auditory-evoked-potentials/README.md

 Specifically, all the 19 channels are: Time, EEG_Fz, EEG_C3, EEG_Cz, EEG_C4, EEG_Pz, EEG_PO7, EEG_Oz, EEG_PO8, Accelerometer_X, Accelerometer_Y, Accelerometer_Z, Gyroscope_X, Gyroscope_Y, Gyroscope_Z, Battery_Level, Counter, Validation, Event.

 1. *Time* column indicates a number of seconds passed since the start of the session.
-2. *EEG_\** columns indicate unfiltered voltage values (in microvolts) for 8 EEG channels specified in the Unicord Hybrid Black EEG device manual.
+2. *EEG_\** columns indicate voltage values (in microvolts) for 8 EEG channels specified in the Unicord Hybrid Black EEG device manual.
 For each EEG channel an electrode position is indicated (e.g. Cz) according to the international 10-20 system.
 3. *Accelerometer_\** columns indicate acceleration (±8 g) of the Unicorn Hybrid Black EEG device in X/Y/Z directions.
 4. *Gyroscope_\** columns indicate the angular rotation (±1000 °/s) of Unicorn Hybrid Black EEG device in X/Y/Z directions.
 5. *Battery_Level* column value ranges from 0 to 100 and indicates the remaining battery level.